The Quantum Method of Planes -- Local Pressure Definitions for Machine Learning Potentials: Theory

-note the minor slight of hand in swapping to laboratory momentum $\overline{\boldsymbol{p}}_i \to \boldsymbol{p}_i$ in \eq{CV_pressure}, assuming streaming velocity is zero to simplify \eq{MOP_pressure} and remove the need for convective $\rho \boldsymbol{u}\boldsymbol{u}$ terms.
-These can simply be included if considering cases with a flow.
+This equation is also valid instantaneously, i.e. without the ensemble average denoted by $\big\langle ; \textit{f} \big\rangle$, a result shown in past work for pairwise potentials \citep{Smith_et_al12} and extended here to ML potentials in Section \ref{sec:results}.
+Note the minor sleight of hand in \eq{MOP_pressure} swapping to laboratory momentum $\overline{\boldsymbol{p}}_i \to \boldsymbol{p}_i$ in \eq{CV_pressure}, as the streaming velocity is zero in this system.
+This simplifies \eq{MOP_pressure} and removes the need for convective $\rho \boldsymbol{u}\boldsymbol{u}$ terms.
+These can be included if considering cases with a flow, taking care to include the "plane peculiar" streaming velocity evaluated at the plane, not the particle itself \citep{Todd_et_al_95, Smith_et_al19}.
 It is the conservative property of \eq{MOP_pressure} which will be tested using the MACE potentials in this work.
 Given the path is non unique, and even the interaction force between atoms is arbitrary, \eq{CV_pressure} has the advantage of only requiring that the atoms be either side of a plane to get the pressure.
+This is unambiguous for both definitions of $\boldsymbol{f}_{ij}$ and $\widetilde{\boldsymbol{f}}_{ij}$ in this work as we require interactions be counted only if $i$ is one side of a plane and $j$ the other \footnote{Note however some work introduces a molecular centre of mass in the surface crossing calculation of angular and torsion bonds \citep{Heinz2007} which would complicate this.
+We treat all atoms as pairwise using MACE so only $i$ and $j$ position are relevant.}.
+It is shown in section \ref{sec:results} that both forms of $\boldsymbol{f}_{ij}$ and $\widetilde{\boldsymbol{f}}_{ij}$ give the same momentum balance.
 This pressure can then be checked to ensure it satisfies conservation of momentum in \eq{MOP_pressure}, providing validation that the many-body MACE pressure we are measuring is exactly consistent with the resulting dynamics of the molecules.
-We show in section \ref{sec:results} that the virial stress does not satisfy the momentum balance condition near a wall, a well know result in the literature \citep{Todd_et_al_95, heyes2011equivalence} even in the steady state.
-However, we cannot evaluate the volume average and even if we could, it cannot be linked to the time evolution in an exact way, as we do here for the method of planes.
+We show in section \ref{sec:results} that the virial stress of \eq{virial} does not satisfy the momentum balance condition near a wall, a well-know result in the literature \citep{Todd_et_al_95, heyes2011equivalence} even in the steady state.
+However, we cannot evaluate the volume average unambiguously as we do not have the intermolecular interaction path, and even if we could, it cannot be linked to the time evolution in an exact way \citep{Smith_et_al12}.